estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/chat-bar.md

 ---

 ## Overview
-A UI component, which appears over the chat screen, while a live chat is in progress.
+The chat bar is a UI component that appears on top of the chat screen, during a chat with a live chat.
 The Chatbar displays the following:
  1. Active agent details - name and avatar.
  2. `End Chat` clickable view to end current live chat.
+ 3. E-mail clickable view to provide an e-mail addressfor automatically sending the chat transcript upon chat end. <sub>(optional)</sub>
+ ## THE E_MAIL PROPERTIES AND BEHAVIOR NEED TO BE DESCRIBED BELOW IN THE RELEVANT SECTIONS.

 {: .overview}

 ![]({{'/assets/images/chatbar.png' | relative_url}})
 {: .image-40}

 ## How it works
-The UI component data is being updated on chat acceptance and on every operator change indication.
+The chat bat component data is updated upon chat acceptance and any operator change indication.

-> Currently operator change events are not passed to the hosting app.
+> By defauly operator change events are not passed to the hosting app.
-   In order to do so, you can override the SDKs provided `Chatbar`, and pass update events from your implementation.
+   To pass operator change events to the app, override the SDKs provided `Chatbar`, and pass update events from your implementation.

-## UI customization
+## Chat bar UI customizations
-- The UI component look can be configured by overriding the [`configure`]({{'/docs/chat-configuration/ui-customization/how-it-works#configure' | relative_url}}) method of `ChatBarCmpUiProvider`.
+- The chat bar UI component's display can be customized by overriding the [`configure`]({{'/docs/chat-configuration/ui-customization/how-it-works#configure' | relative_url}}) method of `ChatBarCmpUiProvider`.
 See `ChatbarCmpAdapter` for available configurations.
     ```kotlin
     ChatUIProvider(this).apply {